Ceaserxl/wggbot/README.md

 # Discord Bot + ChatGPT + Plex Integration

 This project is a multi-feature Discord bot that integrates with:
-- OpenAI ChatGPT
+- OpenAI ChatGPT / Dall-E-3
-- Plex Media Server
 - Stable Diffusion (for image generation)

 ---